getsentry/sentry-docs/src/wizard/java/spring.md

     Sentry's integration with Spring supports Spring Framework 5.1.2 and above to report unhandled exceptions and optional user information.
 If you're on an older version, use <a href=https://docs.sentry.io/platforms/java/guides/spring/legacy/>our legacy integration</a>.
 </Alert>

-Install Sentry's integration with Spring via Maven, Gradle, or SBT:
+Install Sentry's integration with Spring:

 ```xml {tabTitle:Maven}
 <dependency>